 The first SHAZAM! was a total delight, like the Tom Hanks comedy BIG crossed with Superman.
 A young boy is granted immense power and the ability to transform into a superhero (played by Zachary Levi) when he shouts “Shazam!”
 Details on the sequel have yet to be revealed, but we know that Levi will reprise his role as the charming hero – and maybe he’ll bump into Black Adam?
 The other members of the superhero's family will be back as well.
 [June 2, 2023]

 These movies aren't all Warner Bros. and DC have in the pipeline.
-There's an adaptation of Jack Kirby's NEW GODS, directed and co-written by Ava DuVernay, with comic book super-scripter Tom King also working on the screenplay.
-There's also the AQUAMAN spinoff THE TRENCH, which was put into development just after Jason Momoa's last adventure hit theatres.
-There's likely a lot more to come, too, but with this lineup already in the works we'll likely have to wait a bit longer to learn what else the studio has in store.
+STATIC SHOCK and GREEN LANTERN CORPS are both expected in 2023 or slightly later, and there's likely a lot more to come, too.
+With this lineup already in the works, we'll have to wait a bit longer to learn what else the studio has in store.

 Want to read about more superhero movies coming soon?